AppleDash/aoc-2024/README.md

 ## Day 8
 These solutions are in Swift.
 I'd never used Swift before today, but it's a really cool language that I'd feel comfortable doing more work in.
 This problem was a math problem disguised as a programming problem, which I don't really like, and it took me awhile to puzzle it out.

+## Day 9
+These solutions are in Kotlin.
+I've got plenty of Kotlin experience, and it was nice to work in it again.
+I think this is a reasonably well-optimized solution!